Yandex Cloud

 • Select Network ID format.

-• Specify Subnet (subnet of the network hosting the cluster).
+• Specify Subnet (subnet of the network where your cluster resides).

-• Optionally, enable Public access for online access to subcluster hosts.
+• Optionally, enable Public access to allow access to subcluster hosts from the internet.

-You will not be able to edit this setting after creating the subcluster.
+You will not be able to change this setting after the subcluster is created.

 Tip